-Sponsored by AttackIQ, Ponemon Institute surveyed 577 IT and IT security practitioners in the United States who are knowledgeable about their organization's IT security strategy and tactics.
-They are also involved in $evaluating \ or \ responsible \ for \ their \ organizations' \ technology \ investments.$
+Sponsored by AttackIQ, Ponemon Institute surveyed 577 IT and IT security practitioners in the United States who are knowledgeable about their organization's IT security strategies and tactics.
+They are also involved in evaluating or responsible for their organizations' technology investments.